Gilbert McAdam

-Gilbert McAdam (born 30 March 1967 in Alice Springs) is an Indigenous Australian former Australian rules football player and one of three McAdam brothers to play in the Australian Football League (AFL).
+Gilbert McAdam (born 30 March 1967) is an Indigenous Australian former Australian rules football player and one of three McAdam brothers to play in the Australian Football League (AFL).

 Playing career

 Early career

 McAdam grew up in Alice Springs, where his father was president of the South Alice Football Club.
 McAdam is of Arrernte heritage through his mother, and Gija heritage through his father.
 His older brother, Greg McAdam, had earlier found his way to the St Kilda Football Club via North Adelaide in the SANFL.
 McAdam moved to Darwin to play in the Northern Territory Football League (NTFL) with the Southern Districts Football Club when he was just 11 years old.
 In 1979, Gilbert McAdam was chosen as the 12-year-old schoolboys Northern Territory captain who captained the team to victory to become the first Northern Territory team to win a national title.
 The stand out players were McAdams and Scott Parker who was the youngest competitor to have played in the carnival.

 In 1986, McAdam played 3 games for Claremont in the West Australian Football League (WAFL) before returning home to Darwin.
 After a few seasons he went on to play in the South Australian National Football League (SANFL) with Central District Football Club, taking out the 1989 Magarey Medal.
 McAdam was the first Indigenous player to take out the award.